weneedtotalknewspaper/graceful-squid-05a62/src/pages/index.md

     features:
       - title: Check out our July edition!
         content: >
-          Featuring articles on pride month, rainbow capitalism, and vaccine progress!
+          Featuring articles on black women at the Olympics and the delta variant!
         actions:
           - label: Learn More
             style: primary